Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

 3) How is the world represented, by grid squares or by pixels
   a) Let's work in pixels for the moment
 4) Do I build a proper event system like the tutorial or just pass the same messages as in the old Tutorial?

+Next up is field of view.
+Need to adjust how we draw tiles to track the ones that we've visited and the ones in visible range.